WillDudley/PZ2/README.md

 1. A single-agent environment
 2. A multi-agent environment with simultaneous actions
 3. A multi-agent environment with alternating actions
-4. A multi-agent environment with a custom sequence of actions (the sequence could be stationary or changing)
+4. A multi-agent environment with a custom sequence of actions (the sequence, considered part of the environment, could be stationary or changing)

 Some of these scenarios have pre-existing APIs:
 1. Gymnasium.env